stevenadams/stevenadams.github.io/_posts/2015-07-17-utility-classes-naming-conventions-and-responsiveness.md

 ---
-layout: main
+layout: post-single
-title: 'Utility classes, naming conventions, and responsiveness'
+title: 'Utility classes and responsiveness'
 published: true
-permalink: /blog/:title/
+permalink: /blog/utility-classes-and-responsiveness
-category:
+category: css
 categories:
 tags:
 #thumb: /assets/articles/file.jpg
 thumb: https://ununsplash.imgix.net/photo-1422479516648-9b1f0b6e8da8?dpr=2&fit=crop&fm=jpg&h=725&q=75&w=1050
 ---

-# Utility classes, naming conventions, and responsiveness

 This is my first blog post so you'll forgive me if it's all over the place.
 Ever since I got into front-end I've been meaning to start a blog.
 Not so much a case of "guys my opinion is gold, y'all are doing it wrong" as it is "here is something I thought was cool, if you didn't know now you know".